 Heidelberg 3.0, a vision to create a self-sustainable arts community in the Heidelberg Project neighborhood is beginning to take shape.
 Today, Tyree Guyton and the Heidelberg Project announced a fundraising campaign to restore the iconic “Numbers House.”
 In all, Guyton has created twenty house installations over 30-years with the Heidelberg Project and only two remain, the Dotty Wotty House and the Numbers House.

-The Numbers House is the operational and functional heartbeat of the Heidelberg Project, a community center that hosts youth and neighborhood workshops, up and coming artist exhibitions and houses the Heidelberg Project’s gift shop.
+The Numbers House is the operational and functional heartbeat of the Heidelberg Project, a community center that hosts youth and neighborhood workshops, up and coming artist exhibitions.
 Despite that, the Numbers House rests on shaky ground, with no plumbing, bad electrical work and a hole in the roof.

 “The entire structure needs a makeover and the time is so perfect to do something radical once again,” said Tyree Guyton.
 “Getting people to work together collectively is what we need to take this to the next level.”